Sheriff: Movie set showed 'some complacency' with weapons

 Santa Fe County Sheriff Adan Mendoza also noted that 500 rounds of ammunition — a mix of blanks, dummy rounds and live rounds — were found while searching the set of the Western “Rust.”

 “Obviously I think the industry has had a record recently of being safe.
-I think there was some complacency on this set, and I think there are some safety issues that need to be addressed by the industry and possibly by the state of New Mexico,” Mendoza told a news conference nearly a week after the shooting happened during rehearsal, killing cinematographer Halyna Hutchins and wounding director Joel Souza.
+I think there was some complacency on this set, and I think there are some safety issues that need to be addressed by the industry and possibly by the state of New Mexico,” Mendoza told a news conference nearly a week after the shooting happened during a rehearsal.

+Investigators believe Baldwin’s gun fired a single live round that killed cinematographer Halyna Hutchins and wounded director Joel Souza.

 Investigators said they planned to follow up on reports of other incidents involving misfires with guns on the set.